-One way to classify dystonia is to divide causes into primary dystonia and secondary dystonia.
-In primary dystonia there is no degeneration or structural damage to the brain.
-Most people with the commonest forms of dystonia such as neck (cervical) dystonia and eye dystonia (blepharospasm) have primary dystonia.
-In secondary dystonias, the dystonia is caused by damage or degeneration of the brain (for example after brain injury or stroke) or exposure to particular drugs.
+One way to classify dystonia is to divide causes into idiopathic dystonia, inherited dystonia and acquired dystonia.
+In idiopathic dystonia there is no identifiable cause of the dystonia and no degeneration or structural damage to the brain.
+In inherited dystonia, the person affected is known to have inherited a gene causing dystonia but there is no other degeneration or structural damage.
+Most people with the commonest forms of dystonia such as neck (cervical) dystonia and eye dystonia (blepharospasm) have idiopathic dystonia.
+In acquired dystonias, the dystonia is caused by damage or degeneration of the brain (for example after brain injury or stroke) or exposure to particular drugs.

 Dystonia can sometimes appear after trauma to the brain via physical injury, or stroke.
 Where the injury is to the head, the symptoms often affect the side of the body which is opposite to the side of the brain injured.
 The injury can often result in observable damage (lesions) in the brain that can be seen using neuroimaging techniques such as MRI scans.
 This contrasts with primary dystonia where no abnormalities of the brain can be seen.

 Dystonia can also result from an injury to a part of the body other than the brain: for instance neck dystonia sometimes follows whiplash, eye dystonia (blepharospasm) can follow eye surgery and mouth dystonia (oromandibular) can follow dentistry work.
 Post-traumatic dystonia can sometimes be distinguished from primary dystonia because the symptoms may not respond to sensory tricks and may persist during sleep.
 Symptoms may also be paroxysmal which means they occur in episodes rather than being constant.